arsiboo/Dynamic-Nonlinear-Flow-Algorithm/README.md

 **Authors**: Arsineh Boodaghian Asl, Jayanth Raghothama, Adam Darwich, Sebastiaan Meijer

 This repository contains the code for the **dynamic nonlinear flow algorithm** described in our research work.
 The algorithm simulates hospital patient flows to identify the bottlenecks and overflow, ward behaviors, and analyze system performance.
+If you use this algorithm in your research or publications, you are required to cite this work as follows:

+Boodaghian Asl, A., Raghothama, J., Darwich, A., & Meijer, S. (Year).
+A dynamic nonlinear flow algorithm to model patient flow.
+Manuscript under review in *Scientific Reports*.
+Temporary DOI: [placeholder DOI or link to this repository].

 ## DOI